 Al is President of the Black Publishers Coalition and President of McFarlane Media Interests, as well as Editor of Insight News, which is based in and has served Minneapolis’ African American north side since 1974.
 He is a featured commentator on Minneapolis radio station KMOJ.

-Tamar Miller, Cambridge MA – Curriculum development lead, Abdelkader Education Project; teacher, social justice and civic engagement, Merrimack College, Andover MA.
+Tamar Miller, Cambridge MA – Curriculum development lead, Abdelkader Education Project.

 Tamar’s practice has ranged from working with the Center form Contemplative Mind in Society, introducing Harvard and MIT faculty to meditation as a pedagogic practice; to crafting a parliamentary campaign in Kuwait, and strategic evaluations for the Fetzer Institute’s science and spirituality unit.
 Miller was VP Education and one of three founders of American Higher Education, Inc. based in Cambridge, MA, and was the Executive Director of the Middle East Institute at Harvard Kennedy School.
 She is active on the board of directors of the Parents’ Circle for Bereaved Families, Embodying Peace, and I Am Your Protector.